trifectatechfoundation/trifectatech-website/content/initiatives/automated-demand-response.md

 [Tweede golf](https://tweedegolf.nl/en) started development in June 2024 with initial funding from [ElaadNL](https://elaad.nl/en/), the Knowledge & Innovation center for the joint Dutch grid operators that researches and tests smart and sustainable charging of electric vehicles.

 To enable global collaboration and ensure neutral governance, the project became part of the [Linux Energy Foundation OpenLEADR](https://lfenergy.org/projects/openleadr/) project  in October 2024.

-OpenLEADR were already hosting an OpenADR 2.0b implementation written in Python.
+Trifecta Tech Foundation ensures that financial support is allocated responsibly and sustainably.

 The repository for the OpenADR 3.0 Rust implementation is called [openleadr-rs](https://github.com/OpenLEADR/openleadr-rs) and the project is now often referred to as OpenLEADR 3.0.